electrode-io/electrode-native/docs/cli/code-push/promote.md

 * Bypass all compatibility checks and force OTA update through CodePush. **USE AT YOUR OWN RISK**
 * **Default** false

+`--label/-l`

+* Promote the release matching this specific label.
+* **Default** The latest release matching sourceDescriptor/sourceDeploymentName pair will be promoted.

 #### Related commands

 [code-push release] | Issue a CodePush release